FelixKrueger/Bismark/README.txt

 cytosines are converted into uracils; this conversion renders mapping of these sequences to a reference genome challenging.

-Bismark is a new tool for the time-efficient analysis of BS-seq data.
+Bismark is a tool for the time-efficient analysis of BS-seq data.
 Bismark is a software package written in Perl that is based on the short read aligner Bowtie.
 All associated files can be downloaded at: